Sakkarai pongal recipe, Sweet pongal recipe

-During my childhood days, whenever Pongal comes, we would go to my paternal grandfather’s house in Ossudu, Pondicherry.
-Our whole family which includes my first, second and third cousins would assemble there and have a nice time for three days.
-My grandparents would be the happiest couple on earth to see the whole family having fun.
+During my childhood days, whenever pongal comes, we would go to my paternal grandfather’s house in Ossudu, Pondicherry.
+Entire family would assemble and have a nice time for three days.
+My grandparents would be the happiest couple on earth to see the entire family having fun.

 1. Dry roast yellow moong dal for 3 to 4 minutes in low-medium flame.
 The dal color should turn light brown, but make sure it does not get burnt.
 Set it aside.

 2. Meantime, take vellam in a pan and add 1/4 cup of water.
 Bring to a boil until the jaggery dissolves completely.
 Then filter the jaggery to remove any impurities.
 Set aside.

-3. Fry cashew nuts and raisins in Ghee,and set them aside too.
+3. Fry cashew nuts and raisins in ghee,and set them aside too.

 4.Once the pressure is released, open the cooker.
 If the rice is dry, then add little milk or water and mash it well.

 5. Now add the jaggery syrup to the rice and mix well.
 Add edible camphor (optional) and cardamom powder.
 Stir once.

 6.Finally add the roasted cashew nuts, raisins and ghee.
 Stir well and switch off.

-Sakkarai Pongal is ready!
+Sakkarai pongal is ready!